Shmeppy tries to figure out how many columns and rows there are in a Background Image when you upload it.

-I’ve created an algorithm that tries to count the number of vertical and horizontal grid lines in an image.
-My algorithm works for many images with grid lines, but not all of them.
-It may provide an incorrect answer or no answer at all.
+Shmeppy uses a computer vision algorithm to count the number of columns and rows in the image.
+This algorithm will give the correct answer for many images, but it may provide an incorrect answer or no answer at all.

-If my algorithm provides an answer (incorrect or not) Shmeppy will use it.
+If the algorithm provides an answer (incorrect or not) Shmeppy will use it.
 Otherwise it’ll move onto the next and final step.

 At this point, Shmeppy has no idea how many columns and rows are in the image.
 But some answer is needed, otherwise Shmeppy can’t place the background image into the map at all.
-So Shmeppy just assumes a pixel density of
+So Shmeppy just assumes each grid cell in the background image is